TheStrandTitan/learning-app/README.md

 * Must utilize Docker Desktop for running a container for production mode.

-    Current Progress: Haven't started on Docker yet, will need to spend time learning it.
+    Current Progress: I have installed docker and opened it, but have not started learning how to make it work yet.